petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/using-fragments-to-build-forms.md

 {bdg-secondary}`Available Liferay 7.4 U45+/GA45+`

 Liferay includes form fragments for building object forms in content pages.
 To build a form, add a form container to a content page or page template and map it to a published object.
 The container automatically populates fragments mapped to each object field.
-You can manually organize, remove, or add fragments.
+You can organize, remove, or add fragments manually.
 Once published, end users can create object entries using the form.

-Building forms in content pages has the following requirements:
+To build forms in content pages, you must

-* Form fragments can only be placed in a mapped form container.
+* Place form fragments only in a mapped form container.
-* Every form fragment in the form container must map to an object field to prevent data loss.
+* Map every form fragment in the form to an object field to prevent data loss.
-* The form container must include fragments for all mandatory object fields.
+* Include fragments in the form container for all mandatory object fields.
-* Mandatory form fragments must be visible.
+* Make mandatory form fragments visible.
-* The form container must include a visible submit button.
+* Include a visible submit button in the form container.

 By default, Liferay includes the [Form Components](../../site-building/creating-pages/page-fragments-and-widgets/using-fragments/default-fragments-reference.md#form-components) fragment set, but you can create your own.
 See [Creating Form Fragments](../../site-building/developer-guide/developing-page-fragments/creating-form-fragments.md) for more information.